 - Spinal viruses, such as traverse myelitis, Guillain-Barré syndrome, encephalitis and polio

-- Conditions you may be born with (congenital), such as spina bifida or cerebral palsy
+- Congenital abnormalities, such as spina bifida or cerebral palsy

 Starting neurological rehabilitation